Review: Shanghai Maglev Train

 VIP class which provides a separate boarding zone and more comfortable seating that’s separate from the main cabins is double the standard fare.

-As I boarded at Pudong International Airport we was pleased to see a spacious and comfortable cabin.
+As I boarded at Pudong International Airport I was pleased to see a spacious and comfortable cabin.
 While not pictured, there was plenty of storage for luggage near the doors, and of course overhead luggage storage visible.

 Within a few minutes of departure the Maglev hit the top speed for the journey, 431km/hr.